ClementNerma/Rave/docs/hybrid.md

 First, we create a `Warrior` declared as a child class of `Hero`, so it keeps all its attributes and methods (including overloads).

-Next, we declare a new `rage` attribute, which this time is `private` because there won't be any class inheriting from this one.
+Next, we declare a new `rage` attribute, which this time is `priv` because there won't be any class inheriting from this one.

 Then, we declare a constructor for the class.
 If you look at the mother class, it doesn't have any constructors.
 If we doesn't make one, the class will be instanciable without any argument, which would set HP, attack etc. to their NIL value.
 This is a fundamental rule: if the class has no constructor, it can be instanciated without any argument ; if it has one or more constructors, the instanciation must use any of the declared constructors.